P. G. Wodehouse: Early years

+the original of Bertie Wooster's fictional Aunt Agatha.
+In 1955 Wodehouse wrote "Aunt Agatha is definitely my Aunt Mary, who was the scourge of my childhood."

 Throughout their school years the brothers were sent to stay during the holidays with various uncles and aunts from both sides of the family.
 In the Oxford Dictionary of National Biography, Iain Sproat counts twenty aunts and considers that they played an important part not only in Wodehouse's early life, but, thinly disguised, in his mature novels, as the formidable aunts who dominate the action in the Wooster, Blandings, and other stories.
 The boys had fifteen uncles, four of whom were clergymen.
 Sproat writes that they inspired Wodehouse's "pious but fallible curates, vicars, and bishops, of which he wrote with friendly irreverence but without mockery".

 At the age of twelve in 1894, to his great joy, Wodehouse was able to follow his brother Armine to Dulwich College.
 He was entirely at home there; Donaldson comments that Dulwich gave him, for the first time, "some continuity and a stable and ordered life".
 He loved the camaraderie, distinguished himself at cricket, rugby and boxing, and was a good, if not consistently diligent, student.
 The headmaster at the time was A. H. Gilkes, a respected classicist, who was a strong influence on Wodehouse.
 In a study of Wodehouse's works, Richard Usborne argues that "only a writer who was himself a scholar and had had his face ground into Latin and Greek (especially Thucydides) as a boy" could sustain the complex sequences of subordinate clauses sometimes found in Wodehouse's comic prose.

 Wodehouse's six years at Dulwich were among the happiest of his life: "To me the years between 1894 and 1900 were like heaven."
 In addition to his sporting achievements he was a good singer and enjoyed taking part in school concerts; his literary leanings found an outlet in editing the school magazine, The Alleynian.
 For the rest of his life he remained devoted to the school.
 The biographer Barry Phelps writes that Wodehouse "loved the college as much as he loved anything or anybody".